 \section{Abstract}

 Let $Y$ be the \emph{subdivided claw}, the $7$-vertex tree obtained from a claw $K_{1,3}$ by subdividing each edge exactly once.
-We characterize the graphs that do not have $Y$ as a subgraph, or, equivalently, do not have $Y$ as a minor.
+We characterize the graphs (finite and infinite) that do not have $Y$ as a subgraph, or, equivalently, do not have $Y$ as a minor.
 This work was motivated by a problem involving VCD minors.
 A graph $H$ is a \emph{vertex contraction-deletion minor}, or \emph{VCD minor}, of a graph $G$ if $H$ can be obtained from $G$ by a sequence of vertex deletions or contractions of all edges incident with a single vertex.
 Our result is a key step in describing $K_{1,3}$-VCD-minor-free line graphs.
-Moreover, our characterization raises some general questions about the structure of graphs forbidding a specific tree as a minor.
+We also characterize graphs that forbid each subtree of $Y$.
+We discuss the relevance of our results for \turan. numbers of trees, and pathwidth and growth constants for graphs without a particular tree as a minor.